 What: A variety of fine garlic mixes

 The Lowdown: Prohibited Provisions launched in Denver early last year and the company has already made a big splash in the local food scene.
-Its first and current line of products is a variety of fine garlic mixes made with raw garlic, spices and herbs.
-It is meant for cooking in a variety of ways from sauteeing, marinating, mixing, as a dip or on your spoon.
+Its first and current line of products in a variety of fine garlic mixes made with raw garlic, spices and herbs.
+It is meant for cooking in a variety of ways from sauteing, marinating, mixing, as a dip or on your spoon.
 On its site, the company list over 35 ways to use the mixes in order to elevate cooking and preparing.
 The mission is to offer people a convenient way to cook creative ways like tossing in with steamed vegetables, adding to ground meat for hamburgers, mixing with hummus and adding to homemade sushi rolls — the possibilities are endless.

 Flavors of garlic mix include Cilantro-Jalapeño, Vindaloo Curry, Italian Herb (Basil & Oregano) and Citrus Herb (Rosemary & Thyme).
 The ingredients are high quality, sourced from around the world and in the foothills of Denver.
 Much of its business is through online selling, farmers’ markets and events like Denver Flea.
 As a relatively new business, Prohibited Provisions is working to get stocked in more retail spaces — for now, you can find them in the stores listed below.